 So tangia, like tagine, is a cooking vessel which gives its name to the dishes cooked in it.
 Both involve slow cooking methods; the tagine is ideally cooked over charcoal or a wood fire while a tangia is best cooked in the ashes from a wood fire.
 However, a tangia takes longer to cook as the meat must reach an exquisite confit texture while remaining intact.
 The meat used to make tangia should include bones, tendons and fatty matter that will become gelatinous after that long time cooking.
 Oxtails, neck, legs and trotters are cuts of choice.

 Tangia is also called bachelor’s dish or bent r’mad, literally translated as “daughter of ashes,” as the tangia vessel is traditionally nestled into ashes for its long, slow cooking, where it’s nurtured until it becomes perfect.
+All the old people I asked seem to enjoy highlighting this name before getting on with the rest of the details.

 What’s In a Tangia?